THE PEOPLE, Plaintiff and Respondent, v. JAMES DAVID MAJORS, Defendant and Appellant.

 a) Juror Mark Powers

 Shortly after the trial court gave its initial admonition regarding Reese, Juror Mark Powers approached the trial court and said that he had been exposed to something about the case.
-At a hearing outside the presence of the rest of the jury, Powers explained that "[o]n my way home, or way back to work on Monday, I stopped at a sandwich shop on J Street and was standing in line and not paying much attention to anything.
-But I overheard a statement that somebody had made behind me, a man that said, `No, no. Reese was killed in Arizona.'
-[U] And so I immediately, you know, got out of line and walked out the door, didn't, you know, look to see who it was or anything else.
-And then [I] just went back to work."
-The references to "Reese" and "Arizona" had caught Powers's attention.
+At a hearing outside the presence of the rest of the jury, Powers explained that “[o]n my way home, or way back to work on Monday, I stopped at a sandwich shop on J Street and was standing in line and not paying much attention to anything.
+But I overheard a statement that somebody had made behind me, a man that said, ‘No, no. Reese was killed in Arizona.’ [¶] And so I immediately, you know, got out of line and walked out the door, didn‘t, you know, look to see who it was or anything else.
+And then [I] just went back to work.”
+The references to “Reese” and “Arizona” had caught Powers‘s attention.

 Powers assured counsel and the trial court that he would not share what he had heard with other jurors or allow it to enter into his deliberations in any way.
 The trial court then conducted the following inquiry:

-"JUROR POWERS: Well, I've tried to separate that and not think about it anymore.
-But, you know, the natural thought that keeps coming to mind is: Well, who would have reason to make sure that he didn't, you know, live?
-And that would be, you know, obviousโObviously Mr. Majors.
-But Iโ[ถ] I would probably not give any credence to that natural assumption or anything else orโBecause he's obviously a drug dealer; it could have been a multiple thing.
-And it was just the time and the number of years that have passed obviously since that;, there was no indication of when that happened or what.
-[H] So, no, honestly, that was an assumption that I tried to put that out of my mind and say, well, there's a possibility that it could have been.
-And just because that's one didn't mean thatโThat's the one that is the truth.
+Well, who would have reason to make sure that he didn‘t, you know, live?
+And that would be, you know, obvious—Obviously Mr. Majors.
+But I—[¶] I would probably not give any credence to that natural assumption or anything else or—Because he‘s obviously a drug dealer; it could have been a multiple thing.
+And it was just the time and the number of years that have passed obviously since that; there was no indication of when that happened or what. [¶] So, no, honestly, that was an assumption that I tried to put that out of my mind and say, well, there‘s a possibility that it could have been.
+And just because that‘s one didn‘t mean that—That‘s the one that is the truth.
+“THE COURT: Okay.
+I think—Well, then, you do recognize that there‘s many, many possibilities as to how or whether that was an accident or—Whatever?

-"JUROR POWERS: Yeah.
+“JUROR POWERS: Yeah.
 I thought he could have died in a car wreck, a plane crash.
-There's a number of ways that he could haveโAn overdose, whatever.
+There‘s a number of ways that he could have—An overdose, whatever.

 “THE COURT: The thing you heard was, he was killed in Arizona?